szalbuque/RPA_Python_Confluence/README.md

 <h2>Objective</h2>
 Update a page in Confluence, inserting the dolar value in brazilian real.
 <h2>The page</h2>
 Below is the page to be updated.
-The program assumes the user is loged on Confluence.<br>
+The program assumes the user is logged into Confluence.<br>
 <br>

 ![](page_to_update.png)